zcy1024/sui-move-bootcamp/D2/README.md

 - Notice that both of the tests in the `getHero.test.ts` file are failing:
   - `Hero Exists`: Validates that the hero object is found on chain by its Object ID
   - `Parse Hero Content`: Parses the fields of the object and validates they have the expected structure
-- Modify the `src/helpers/getHero.ts` and `src/helpers/parseContent.ts` functions, so that both of the tests succeed.
+- Modify the functions, so that both of the tests succeed:
+  - `src/helpers/getHero.ts`: gets a hero object by its Object ID
+  - `src/helpers/parseHeroContent.ts`: Parses the content of a hero object in a SuiObjectResponse and maps it to a Hero object.